jonathanmorgan/ansible-patterns/README.md

     - `jupyterhub_configproxy_auth_token` (32 character random hexadecimal number: `openssl rand -hex 32`)

 - set `research.local` to point to the IP address of the server you want to install to in your hosts file (`/etc/hosts` on unix-like machines).
-- in `ansible-patterns` root, run `ansible-playbook research.yml -i ./hosts.yml`
+- run the "research.yml" playbook: in `ansible-patterns` root, run `ansible-playbook research.yml -i ./hosts.yml`
+- To also install the `context` set of applications, run the `research.yml` playbook, then the `only_sourcenet_dev.yml` playbook: `ansible-playbook only_sourcenet_dev.yml -i ./hosts.yml`

 This quick start assumes that you are making a server whose DNS name is "research.local".
 If you want a different DNS name, for example "test.local":